How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Kentucky?

-Kentucky imposes a usury limit of 19% or 4% above Federal Reserve rate.
-Charging interest above the legal limit is considered usury and can result in penalties — in Kentucky, the consequence is: borrower can recover twice the excess interest.
+Kentucky caps interest at 19% or 4% above Federal Reserve rate.
+Charging above the legal limit is usury - in Kentucky, the penalty is: borrower can recover twice the excess interest.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Kentucky?